888-338-1776

 And, because we’re close to Washington, our students have access to internships and job opportunities that no other Christian college journalism program can offer (see below).

-In particular, we have very close ties to WORLD Magazine.
-Dr. Marvin Olasky, Editor-in-chief, is a member of our faculty and supervises PHC students as interns every semester and summer.
-Dr. Les Sillars, the on-campus teaching professor, has been an editor and writer for WORLD since 1999.
+In particular, we have very close ties to WORLD News Group.
+Dr. Les Sillars, the on-campus teaching professor, has been on staff at WORLD since 1999 as a writer, editor, and podcast producer.

 Q: What does the J-major program look like?

-What does the J-major program look like?A: First year students take, in addition to their Core classes, Journalism I and II in their fall and spring semesters.
+What does the J-major program look like?A: First year students take, in addition to their Core classes, Intro to Journalism and Digital Design I in their spring and fall semesters.
 These introductory courses teach you how to write a basic news story, how to conduct an interview, and so on.
 We also introduce key concepts about applying a biblical worldview to journalism.

 In their second year, students are staff reporters and editors on the Patrick Henry Herald, the student newspaper, where they learn what it’s like to write on deadline and work with a team.
 In their third and fourth years they take those skills to their off-campus internships, while studying Media Law and Journalism History and finishing up their other classes.